ngbplatform/NGB/docs/reference/runtime-execution-core-verified-anchors.md

 These files are sufficient to document, at a verified level:

-1. the public application surface for document operations;
+1. the focused application surfaces for generic documents and interactive Document Actions;
-2. the orchestration role of `DocumentService` in draft CRUD, derivation, relationship graph loading, and effects retrieval;
+2. the orchestration role of `DocumentService` in draft CRUD, trusted derivation, relationship graph loading, and effects retrieval;
 3. the boundary between runtime orchestration and persistence abstractions for documents;
 4. the boundary between runtime reporting orchestration and PostgreSQL reporting execution;
 5. the fact that a vertical API host composes Runtime and PostgreSQL together rather than embedding those responsibilities inside the host itself.